premail/premail/README.md

 - Copy the code from `index.html` into your emailer of choice; all the code and styles are included!
-- Use the `index.txt` plain-text version, if you've chosen to have one created, in the appropriate place provided by your emailer.
+- Copy the `index.txt` plain-text version, if you've chosen to have one created, into the appropriate place provided by your emailer.
-- Share the `index` files with colleagues.
+- Share these files with colleagues.
-- Upload the file as part of a repo and use something like [GitHub Pages](https://pages.github.com/) to view/share it in a browser -- for instance
+- Upload the files as part of a repo and use something like [GitHub Pages](https://pages.github.com/) to view/share it in a browser -- for instance
   [here's the rendered file](https://rootwork.github.io/mjml-quickstart/designs/_templates/dist/index.html)